volta-cli/rfcs/text/0000-update-version-handling.md

 # Critique
 [critique]: #critique

 This introduces breaking changes—something which should not be done lightly!
-It does so under the assumption that fetching or especially installing or pinning multiple tools simultaneously is a relatively common operation.
+It does so under the assumption that fetching, installing, or pinning multiple tools simultaneously is a relatively common operation (relative to the frequency of running those operations at all).
 This assumption may be wrong.

 It also introduces a move away from users’ existing habits with `nvm` and `nodenv` and similar tools.
 This is thus an increase in the learning/switching costs for the tool.